CVE-2025-23048 Overview

 Immediate Actions Required

-- Enable SSLStrictSNIVHostCheck in all virtual host configurations.
+- Enable SSLStrictSNIVHostCheck on in every affected virtual host until patching is complete

 Patch Information